 When planning your event, pick an engaging theme and choose an appropriate time of year.
-For instance, most nonprofits host their galas during the holiday season, because they can reflect on the past year’s achievements.
+For instance, most nonprofits host their galas during the holiday season because they can reflect on the past year’s achievements.
 Plus, donors are more likely to be filled with the generous holiday spirit.
-Next time you’re in the market for fresh fundraising events for nonprofits, consider classic, recurring ones like this.
+The next time you’re in the market for fresh fundraising events for nonprofits, consider festive and recurring ones like this.

 An obstacle course is an engaging fundraising event idea for the whole family.
-You should design your course based on your audience.
+You should design your course based on your audience’s abilities and skill levels.
 Consider including a rope climb, monkey bars, and even a mud pit.
 Get creative!

 Then, promote your event and charge an admission fee.
 You can even add a theme and encourage runners to dress up.
 Remember to include water stations!

-Another great fundraising event idea for nonprofits is a cake walk.
-Either partner with a local bakery or have your supporters bake cakes for you to give away.
-Although these are fairly popular, not everyone knows how they work.
-As music plays, guests walk around a circle that’s made up of numbered cards.
+As the music plays, guests walk around a circle that’s made up of numbered cards.
 When the music stops, everyone moves to the nearest number.
 Then, a volunteer pulls a number from a hat, and whoever is standing on that numbered card wins that round’s cake!

-Charge a small fee to participate in each round.
-You can even include a cake walk as part of a larger event, like a street fair.
+You’ll raise money by charging a small fee to participate in each round.
+You can even include a cakewalk as part of a larger event, like a street fair.

-If you’ve never attended a paint run, you’re missing out!
-These runs put a colorful twist on the classic 5K.
-Have participants sign up like they would for any other road race, and encourage them to wear white clothes.
+Paint runs put a colorful twist on the classic 5K.
+The runs are popular on social media for their fantastic photo opportunities!
+Have participants sign up and fundraise with pledge software as they would for any other road race, and encourage them to wear white clothes.
 Then, during the race, have volunteers splatter them with non-toxic paint or powdered chalk.
 By the time they complete the 5K, they’ll be covered from head-to-toe.

 Don’t let the fun stop there, though!
-If it’s in your budget, host a closing ceremony with music, dancing, and athletic/health-conscious vendors.
+If it’s in your event budget, be sure to host a closing ceremony with music, dancing, and health-conscious vendors.

-If your nonprofit doesn’t already offer an animal de-stress day, you’re depriving your supporters of an unforgettable, cuddly experience.
-While this fundraiser event is great for any nonprofit, it’s especially effective for animal advocacy groups.
+Animal de-stress days give your supporters an unforgettable, cuddly experience.
+While this fundraising event idea can be an effective way to generate involvement and contributions for any nonprofit, it’s especially effective for animal advocacy groups.